-Chemoembolization delivers chemotherapy drugs directly to a tumor, while minimizing exposure to healthy tissues.
-This delivery method minimizes side effects, like nausea and vomiting, and maximizes the cancer-killing properties of the drugs.
+Chemoembolization delivers chemotherapy drugs directly to a tumor, while reducing exposure to healthy tissues.
+This delivery method also reduces side effects, like nausea and vomiting, and enhances the cancer-killing properties of the drugs.

 During chemoembolization, chemotherapy is injected through a catheter directly into a tumor using image guidance.
 The chemotherapy drugs are mixed with particles, called microspheres, which block the flow of blood to the tumor.
 Without a blood supply, the tumor no longer has the oxygen and nutrients it needs to grow.